Magic square and half-hypermultiplets in F-theory: Six-dimensional global model

 \subsection{The non-split $I_6$ equation on $\FF_n$}

-In this section we consider a six-dimensional F-theory compactification on an elliptic fibration over a Hirzebruch surface $\mathbb{F}_n$ in which the unbroken gauge symmetry is (supposed to be) $Sp(3)$.
-We work in the $dP_9$ fibration so that we focus on one of the two $E_8$'s of the heterotic dual.\footnote{This is the ``Higgsable half'' of the full K3 fibered CY3, the other half of which may contain an non-Higgsable cluster \cite{nonHiggsable}. }
+In this section we consider a six-dimensional F-theory compactification on an elliptic fibration over a Hirzebruch surface $\mathbb{F}_n$ in which the unbroken gauge symmetry reduces to $Sp(3)$.
+We work in the $dP_9$ fibration so that we focus on one of the two $E_8$'s of the heterotic dual.